Investigating the Role of pH and Counterions in the Intrinsic Fluorescence of Solid-State L-Lysine: Introduction

 In this context, \textup{\textsmaller{L}}-Lysine (Lys), a non-aromatic amino acid with a protonatable side chain, provides a compelling model to probe pH-dependent luminescence.
 Depending on pH, Lys adopts distinct protonation states (see Fig. \ref{fig:Fig1}),\cite{Nolting_2007} which in turn strongly influence its self-assembly and crystal packing, thereby modulating its photophysical properties.\cite{stagi2022,arnon2021off}.
 Similar effects have been observed in poly-lysine systems, where pH influences aggregate morphology and optical response.\cite{Stagi_2021,stagi_2022_polyLys,Kastinen_2023_polyLys}.
 Recent work by Stagi \textit{et al.}\cite{stagi2022} combined experiments and theory to investigate the photophysical properties of self-assembled Lys in aqueous solution.
 Absorption spectra showed a distinct band at 278 nm, attributed to electronic transitions in hydrogen bonded Lys clusters.
 Classical molecular dynamics (MD) simulations further confirmed that Lys forms clusters of varied size through hydrogen bonds (HBs) and hydrophobic interactions, with the former playing a dominant role.
 Fluorescence measurements in solution exhibit strong pH dependence: emission is enhanced under neutral and basic conditions but quenched at low pH, where high protonation is proposed to inhibit functional group interactions, reducing emission efficiency.\cite{stagi2022} However, the precise ES relaxation pathways that affect fluorescence emission in titratable amino acids, such as lysine, remains poorly understood.

-In this contribution, by combining both experiments and theory, we address a critical gap in our understanding of how pH affects non-aromatic fluorescence using solid-state lysine as a model system.
+In this work, by combining both experiments and theory, we address a gap in our understanding of how pH affects non-aromatic fluorescence using solid-state lysine as a model system.
 Solid-state Lys aggregates were prepared at four pH values (1, 4, 7, and 10) to probe how the protonation influences both morphological and photoluminescence properties.
 Since pH was adjusted with either a monoprotic (HCl) or a diprotic (H$_2$SO$_4$) acid, we also assessed the impact of the counterion on these properties.
 Morphology was characterized by optical and scanning electron microscopy (SEM), while photoluminescence was studied via confocal microscopy, steady-state fluorescence, and external quantum efficiency (EQE) measurements.
-Our results show that both protonation state and the selected acid significantly influence aggregate morphology and fluorescence, establishing these as key parameters for tuning optical properties.
+Our results show that both protonation state, the choice of the acid and subsequently the counterion in the corresponding crystal, significantly influence aggregate morphology and fluorescence, establishing these as key parameters for tuning optical properties.
 To uncover the molecular origins behind these trends, we performed non-adiabatic molecular dynamics (NAMD) simulations to follow the ES dynamics of Lys.
 While direct simulation of the experimental aggregates is precluded by the lack of precise structural data, we can instead model crystal structures of Lys representing distinct protonation states (Lys$^{2+}$, Lys$^{+}$, and Lys$^0$ in Fig. \ref{fig:Fig1}).\cite{Capasso_1983, wright_1962, Williams_2015} These models offer well-defined frameworks to interpret fluorescence behavior and examine ES processes.
 Our simulations indicate that fluorescence decreases from low to high protonation states ($\text{Lys}^0 \gtrsim \text{Lys}^{+} > \text{Lys}^{2+}$), consistent with our experimental data and prior reports\cite{stagi2022,arnon2021off}.
-Mechanistically, increased protonation promotes proton transfer (PT) processes that enable non-radiative decay, causing fluorescence quenching under acidic conditions.
+In short, increased protonation promotes proton transfer (PT) processes that enable non-radiative decay, causing fluorescence quenching under acidic conditions.